The monoid algebra of all relations on a finite set

-\centerline{ \bf The monoid algebra of all relations on a finite set} \centerline{Serge Bouc and Jacques Th\'evenaz} \begin{footnotesize} {\bf Abstract~:} We classify all the simple modules for the algebra of relations on a finite set, give their dimension, and find the dimension of the Jacobson radical of the algebra.
+\centerline{ \bf The monoid algebra of all relations on a finite set\footnote{This paper will never appear in this form.
+It is replaced by the following expanded article:\\ - The algebra of Boolean matrices, correspondence functors, and simplicity, submitted preprint, 2018.}} \centerline{Serge Bouc and Jacques Th\'evenaz} \begin{footnotesize} {\bf Abstract~:} We classify all the simple modules for the algebra of relations on a finite set, give their dimension, and find the dimension of the Jacobson radical of the algebra.

 {\bf AMS Subject Classification~:} 06A06, 13C05, 16B50, 16D60, 16N20, 18B05, 18B10, 18B35, 18E05. {\bf Key words~:} finite set, relation, simple module, Jacobson radical. \end{footnotesize}